- Why you need to spend at least six months on the ground at any business you buy.

 The goal of ACE is to implement the necessary systems and introduce an effective leadership team so that the AE can effectively become an absentee owner, all the while increasing the value of the business.

 Brian is an ACE Integrator at these businesses, working closely with the new owners to ensure that the companies can get to the point where they’re operating under their own steam.

 “The number one thing we work toward is getting a functional leadership team in place because the overwhelming majority of these businesses [that you vet] are going to be owner-operated,” he explains of the process.
 “This concept of an effective leadership team, which works as a group of department heads that manages the business collectively, you just don't see that in these small businesses.”

 When you take ownership of an existing business, the learning curve is often quite steep, and the one person who knows how the business operates from stem to stern is typically the founder.
 And that’s the one person who is definitely leaving.

 “You're going to have to put together a whole succession plan of what it looks like when that person walks out of there,” explains Brain.
 “Creating that leadership team and getting it to function, it's going to take at least six months because you're empowering these people in a way that they've probably never been empowered before.”

-To step away from daily operations takes a lot of time, hard work, and dedication.
+Stepping away from daily operations takes time, hard work, and dedication.
 But there is a light at the end of the tunnel.
-As long as you’re prepared to do what it takes, you should be able to start enjoying more free time between six months and a year of acquiring the business.
+As long as you’re prepared to do what it takes, you should be able to enjoy more free time between six months and a year after acquiring the business.
 But that shouldn’t scare you away, Brian says.

 “It's an exciting time, and you're going to want to be involved in it,” he explains.
-“This is where everything's going to start as far as how this business progresses.
+“This is where everything will start regarding how this business progresses.
 And if you're not involved in it, you're missing an opportunity.”

 - You should expect to spend six months to a year working on your business.